berlinplan/berlinplan.github.io/readme.md

 sell "fighting-inequality" content on Economical Corporations, Spotify , YouTube, Google, Instagram, Facebook, Amazon, Twitter, TikTok, and TV ?

 > <sub> write a book on inequality, publish it on Amazon, obtain 5-star reviews (each ~4€ in Telegram: "Amazon review DE,Amazon Produkttester, Amazon De tester 2") make it bestseller due to The Matthew Effect, which describes a social pattern characterized by initial advantages that lead to subsequent advantages, resulting in an increasing gap between those who possess resources and those who lack them.
 (141) </sub>

-## are e-cars good for environment or bullshit for Environment?

-> e-cars require ten times as many chips as petrol or diesel.
-Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors.
-Technology producers prioritize profit, leading to poorer countries importing the technology.
-This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.
-E-cars increase inequality(139,140)

-> <sub> While most 3rd-world countries have no roads, How much do luxury self Pilot e-cars, NASA space travel, or Hi-Tech super yachts contribute to the well-being of their citizens? </sub>

-> <sub> Is it probable that citizens of the Middle East see on their damaged streets, self-driving e-cars or psychopathic countries military technology, including supercomputers, drones, satellites, rockets, and aircrafts? </sub>

 #### Germany has decommissioned all of its nuclear power plants.
 [201] wonder Happens?